Farzaneh-prime/FAIR-learning-resources/README.md

 # [Applying the FAIR Principles to Open Educational Resources: A Semantic Similarity Approach to Improve Resource Discovery](https://doi.org/10.1109/ACCESS.2025.3594963)
 This repository accompanies the manuscript "Applying the FAIR Principles to Open Educational Resources: A Semantic Similarity Approach to Improve Resource Discovery".
-Refer to the paper for more details on the methodology and findings.
+Refer to the paper for more details on the methodology and findings [https://doi.org/10.1109/ACCESS.2025.3594963](https://doi.org/10.1109/ACCESS.2025.3594963).

 ## Data License
 This repository contains code and data that are licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).